Policy 1300 Acceptable Use of Digital Technology

 2.4.3 Access to the Board of Education’s technology support services, and

-2.4.4 Board of Education-provisioned software and applications, including cloud-based resources
+2.4.4 Board of Education-approved and/or -provisioned software and applications, including cloud-based resources and AI-integrated tools

 2.5 Personally Owned Technology is any device that is not provided by the Board of Education, including (but not limited to) personal computers, smart phones and tablets.